 The Beatles at Hollywood Bowl 1965

-This story is about the night four friends went to see The Beatles at the Hollywood Bowl in 1965.
+Here is an original story about the night four friends went to see The Beatles at the Hollywood Bowl in 1965.
 The story was written the day after the concert.
 I found it in an unfinished Beatles scrapbook that is stored in a cabinet, out of sight and out of mind.
-It was brought out about 15 years ago and I was reminded of the story I wrote.
-I had forgotten about it and I found it quite entertaining and have remembered about it since.

-This is a bit of Beatles history from a teenager in Southern California who was at the Beatles Hollywood Bowl Concert and the impressions left by a brief encounter of the most exciting act of the sixties decade.
+This is a bit of Beatles history from a teenager in Southern California who was at the Beatles Hollywood Bowl Concert.
+Read first hand impressions of the most exciting act of the sixties decade.
 The story is unedited and still in its original 1966 form.